 Effectively restoring, managing, and protecting our Appalachian forests is not a short-term exercise, but will require long-term planning and corresponding actions on the ground.
-For each focal landscape identified, AMJV partners will set specific long-term (e.g., ten-year) conservation goals that address active habitat management, protection and restoration activities, reduction of key threats, and influencing practices on working and commercial lands.
-Such activities – along with focused outreach strategies to target key stakeholders – will enhance the health and resilience of forests and wildlife to future changes.
+For each focal landscape, AMJV partners will set long-term conservation goals that address habitat management, protection and restoration activities, reduction of key threats, and influencing practices on working and commercial lands.
+These activities – along with focused outreach strategies to target key stakeholders – will enhance the health and resilience of forests and wildlife to future changes.

 Learn More about Our Focal Landscapes